Blend: A Unified Data Discovery System: Operators

-Note the SQL statement in Listing~\ref{sql:mc_overlap} finds tables that join on two input columns. \system can generate the query for any number of columns.
-The query fetches the index rows based on the column values, i.e., $Q_i$, and then, joins them on the table and row identifiers (Lines~\ref{codeline_mc_innerselect1}-\ref{codeline_mc_and}).
-The joining sub-query ensures that the discovered rows contain values from all query columns.
-We use \texttt{INNER JOIN} (Line~\ref{codeline_mc_join}) because both of the values should occur in the candidate table rows.
-Unlike MATE, \system discovers candidate rows based on all query columns.
-This reduces the number of non-overlapping rows and results in a considerably faster approach.

-Similar to MATE, relying solely on the SQL query can lead to false positives, meaning that the tables discovered through this method may not necessarily align as they do in the input table.
-Therefore, once the SQL query identifies the candidate tables, we fetch only the discovered candidate rows, including their hash values.
-We utilize the hash values to prune the candidate rows that do not match the input value alignments.
-Figure~\ref{fig:mate_example} shows an example between two rows from query and candidate tables.
-Each row is aggregated into a corresponding hash, i.e., Super Key.
-For the two rows to overlap, the Super Key for the query row must be subsumed by the Super Key for the candidate row as shown in the Figure.

-Finally, \system fetches the actual cell values of the candidate tables to validate the overlaps.
-This final step removes possible false positives that were not removed in the previous two filtering steps.
-Note that \system ensures that the order of column matches remains consistent among tuples of the candidate table.

-\subsubsection{Correlation seeker}
+\subsubsection{Correlation ($\mathit{C}$) Seeker}

-This seeker receives two columns as the input column set $Q$, where $Q=\{Q_j, R\}$.
-This seeker is represented as $C(Q_j, R)$, where $Q_j$ is a join key column and $R$ is a numerical column.
-We call the numerical column, the target column.
-The correlation seeker returns top-$K$ columns (and their tables) that correlate the most with the target column.
-The output of this seeker is sorted by the absolute value of the correlation coefficient.
-The join key defines how the query and candidate tables should be joined to calculate the correlation coefficients.
+This seeker receives two columns $Q$, $Q=\{Q_j, R\}$, where $Q_j$ is a join key and $R$ is a numerical target column.
+The correlation seeker returns the top-$k$ tables that join on $Q_j$ and contain a column that correlates the most with $R$, sorted by the correlation coefficient.

-\textbf{Implementation.} Santos et al.~\cite{DBLP:conf/icde/SantosBMF22} leverage the (QCR)~\cite{holmes2001correlation} statistic to estimate the Pearson correlation coefficient between table columns and a target column.
-To approximate the correlation between two sets of integer values $X$ and $Y$, QCR divides the observations into four quadrants depending on the relative position of the observations compared to their averages.
-If a pair of values, $x_i$ and $y_i$, are both greater or both smaller than their corresponding averages, they are grouped into Quadrant $I$ or $III$, respectively.
-Otherwise, they are placed in either Quadrant $II$ or $IV$.
-The QCR is computed as $QCR = \frac{n(I) + n(III) - n(II) - n(IV)}{N}$, where $n(Quadrant)$ is the number of observations in a specific quadrant, and $N$ is the number of all observations.

-We employ this concept to approximate correlation.
-However, we leverage a distinct implementation that involves computing QCR inside the database avoiding the need for further data loading and serialization to the application level.
-Listing~\ref{sql:dependency} shows the implementation of the correlation seeker.